-{\it Discussions}---The monotonic relation in Eq. \eqref{eq: non-markovianity witness} provides an interesting perspective on non-Markovianity between classical and quantum theory.
+The monotonic relation in Eq. \eqref{eq: non-markovianity witness} provides an interesting perspective on non-Markovianity between classical and quantum theory.
 In the classical case, evolution is generally described by a stochastic map.
-Bistochastic map, a subset of all stochastic maps, has a special property such that its transpose returns a valid map as well.
-One can think of the transpose as an attempt to `reverse' the transition probabilities between the input and output.
-Recent works \cite{coecke2017picturing, coecke2017time, chiribella2021symmetries} have also pointed out that Hermitian adjoint and transpose of a quantum and classical process, respectively, correspond to the time-reversal of the process.
-Interestingly, under QPR the time-reversal notion has been unified for both theories with the transpose operation.
+A bistochastic map, a subset of all stochastic maps, has a special property such that its transpose returns a valid map as well.
+One can think of the transpose as an attempt to ``reverse" the transition probabilities between the input and output.
+Recent works \cite{coecke2017picturing, coecke2017time, chiribella2021symmetries} have also pointed out that the Hermitian adjoint and transpose of a quantum and a classical process, respectively, correspond to the time-reversal of the process.
+Interestingly, under the QPR the time-reversal notion has been unified for both theories with the transpose operation.
 Reversal of the process, however, does not always help in reversing the state of the system.
-This is also reflected in the monotonic relation, in both forms of $S^TS$ and $SS^T$, that it will mix any probability distribution further.
-In contrast, applying forward and reverse quantum processes successively, or vice versa, on any state may result in a momentary revival of quantum features albeit still leading to noise eventually.
+This is also reflected in the monotonic relation, in both forms of $S^TS$ and $SS^T$, that will mix any probability distribution further.
+In contrast, applying forward and reverse quantum processes successively, or vice versa, on any state may result in a momentary revival of quantum features, albeit still leading to noise eventually.

-It should be noted that `reversal' is not equivalent to the inverse, which is generally not a valid map except for unitaries.\footnote{For classical theory, unitary processes are described by {\it permutation matrices} --- matrices with a single $1$ in each row and columns and $0$ elsewhere} Nevertheless, for an irreversible process one can still construct a map that approximately invert the forward process known as Bayesian inference.
-Remarkably, the canonical quantum Bayesian inference, Petz map, also contains $S^T$ which might imply that it is a useful ingredient in retrieving loss information \cite{cenxin2023quantum}.
+It should be noted that reversal is not equivalent to the inverse, which is generally not a valid map except for unitaries.\footnote{For classical theory, unitary processes are described by permutation matrices, i.e., matrices with a single $1$ in each row and column and $0$ elsewhere.} Nevertheless, for an irreversible process one can still construct a map that approximately inverts the forward process known as Bayesian inference.
+Remarkably, the canonical quantum Bayesian inference, the Petz map, also contains $S^T$, which might imply that it is a useful ingredient in retrieving lost information \cite{cenxin2023quantum}.